MayJuun/fhir/README.md

+# Complete? - I think it actually functions close to how I'd like it to now.

-# ToDos
+# ToDos - not emergent or necessary
-1. Order of classes in files
+1. Order of classes in files (just because I have some OCD tendencies).
-2. How to name subclasses (mostly for dstu2 & stu3)
+2. I have shortened subclass names of DSTU2.
+Should I have left the long original names?

 # FHIR
 A Dart/Flutter package for working with FHIR resources.